 Cancellations made more than 1 calendar month in advance will receive 50% refund of fees paid

 Cancellations within 1 month of workshop date no refund of fees paid

 - Learn the essential principles of ultrasound in regional anesthesia

-- Attendees will be proficient in describing sonoanatomy pertinent to the practice of regional anesthesia
+- Become proficient in sonoanatomy essential to the practice of regional anesthesia

-- Participants will be able to describe various techniques that improve ultrasound peripheral nerve image
+- Be able to apply imaging techniques & transducer maneuvers thatimprove ultrasound peripheral nerve image

-- Will learn the most common blocks performed in current regional anesthesia practice
+- Learn the most common blocks performed in current regional anesthesia practice

-- Learn essential concepts regarding documentation, monitoring and perioperative management during performance of USGRA
+- Bring back home the rock-solid concepts of documentation, monitoring and perioperative management during performance of USGRA

 This course is crafted as a no-compromise introduction to ultrasound-guided regional anesthesia and vascular access workshop, comprising 15 hours of intense didactic and hands-on learning.
 It is simply impossible to design a course that fits needs of practitioners with diverging skills in ultrasound practice.
 Consequently, most courses must make compromises in program in an attempt to cater to delegates with different levels of experience.
 This course will focus on the must-know knowledge and skills to perform the most common nerve blocks and IV access.Attendees will spend over 80% of the time performing live scanning under the supervision of NYSORA faculty.
 The lectures and state of the art 3D virtual cadaver imaging complement the hands-on learning, giving all participants a comprehensive introduction to USGRA.

 In short: this program is custom-built for practitioners with limited previous experience as a building block to introducing ultrasound guidance in their practice.